 Purchase Heymondo travel insurance here.

-Hopefully you’ve found this post on how to spend a day in Bangkok useful.
+Hopefully you’ve found this post on How to Spend a Day in Bangkok, Thailand: 24 Hour Itinerary useful.
 Thailand is a big place so the options of where to go next are limitless.
-Read my other posts about Thailand here.
+Read my other posts about Thailand.

 Mac says